FlamesRunner/MXC/README.md

 # MXC (MX-control)
 Control panel for hosted email with DirectAdmin.
+It is built with Laravel, a PHP framework which allows it to be installed on most shared hosting systems.
+However, you will require NodeJS if you want to compile any style changes.

 This project is meant to provide a clean, easy interface for providers wanting to offer hosted email services with DirectAdmin as its backend.
 Here's what it will do eventually: